-I’ve got some nice vegan carrot muffins for you today, sweetened only with dates and filled with lots of chewy, high energy seeds.
-It took about three of these before I was totally convinced that they’re definitely good enough to share, but now I can’t seem to stop eating them.
+These fabulous vegan carrot muffins, sweetened only with fruit and filled with lots of chewy, high energy seeds, are the ideal pick-me-up.
 They’re not particularly sweet, but great for breakfast or a snack – not dessert muffins.

 Dates are used as the sweetener here and the fibre from the dates, seeds, carrots, and whole grain flour help to metabolize the date sugars more slowly.
 These are surprisingly soft and avoid any dryness thanks to the carrots and dates.

 If you’re looking to avoid more processed sugars and like date-sweetened recipes, try these oatmeal breakfast cookies, a weekly staple for us, chocolate peanut butter cookies, or date granola.
 My vegan carrot bread is adapted from this recipe.